Accessing eresources from home

 I have logged in, but I still can't access the ejournals & ebooks

-- Some eresources only allow a certain number of people to be logged in at the same time.
+- Some eresources have user limits.
 Usually there will be an error message talking about the maximum number of concurrent users or licences.
 If you see this type of message, try again later.

 - Check if your browser accepts cookies.
 Cookies will let you use a range of databases in the same session without having to log in each time.

-- You may not have the right software to use the specific database, especially if your operating system or browser is not current.
+- You may not have the right software or browser versions to use the specific database.
+We recommend keeping your browser updated to ensure consistent access.

 I have logged in and found a reference for an article but I can't read the article